abeschneider/stem/README.md

 STEM provides an extensible Tensor library for Swift with a primary focus on the development of Machine Learning algorithms.

-For more information, please visit the documentation at:
+For more information, please visit the documentation:

 http://stem.readthedocs.org/en/latest/